thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 ### Getting feedback

-After you have created your portfolio, you might like to share it to get feedback.
+After creating your portfolio, you might like to share it to get feedback.
 You could choose a few friends or colleagues whose judgment you trust.
 Alternatively, you might prefer to approach people who don't know you—this gives you an opportunity to validate the impression you want your portfolio to make.
-You can ask reviewers to describe you and your skill set based on the writing samples in your portfolio.
+You can ask reviewers to describe you and your skillset based on the writing samples in your portfolio.

 If you're stuck finding a reviewer, try asking in the Write the Docs community slack channel [#career-advice](https://writethedocs.slack.com/archives/C6ADX1YVA), or reach out to someone here at The Good Docs Project.